 Michigan Colleges Online (previously called the Michigan Community College Virtual Learning Collaborative) is an MCCA Center of Excellence that began in 1997, with the infrastructure significantly expanded in 2014 to increase functionality.
 The mission of Michigan Colleges Online is to connect the teaching and student support capacity of Michigan community colleges so learners can access affordable, high-quality learning experiences whenever and wherever desired.

 The MCO Advisory Council consists of the representatives identified by the president of each member community college to assist in the development of the operational policies and procedures required to realize the strategic objectives of the collaborative.
 The MCO representative is also responsible for directing the activities on campus related to MCO enrollments, etc.

-The following agreements were created by MCO member institutions and appropriate professional organizations to guide the work of the MCO shared enrollment collaborative.
+A list of agreements that were created by MCO member institutions and appropriate professional organizations are used to guide the work of the MCO shared enrollment collaborative.
 These agreements are available on the MCO Member Overview page.

 During the 1995-96 academic year, the Michigan Community College Association (MCCA) established a Trustee/President Taskforce on Statewide Services to address issues relating to the ongoing concern on the part of community college leaders for under-served students throughout the state.
 The Taskforce Report presented its report in the Spring of 1996 which included a specific recommendation for the use of technology to extend educational opportunities to those residents who do not reside in a community college service district.
 In September 1996, Washtenaw Community College, as part of the conclusion of their participation in CoNDUIT, hosted a conference for the community college leadership to consider issues pertaining to virtual education initiatives.
 At this conference, the MCCA Presidents’ Technology-mediated Instruction Taskforce created a Staff Taskforce to study and make recommendations for developing a Michigan Virtual Community College.